-Fireproof insulation materials come in five primary forms.
-These include chopped fibers, foam, fibrous mats and textiles, board or block insulation, films and foils.
-The fire resistance of each form depends largely on the material of which it is composed.
+Adding insulation to your home can keep you more comfortable and lower your utility bills.
+But safety is also a consideration, especially when it comes to fires, to give your home a little more protection in case of an electrical fire or other fire sources.
+Fireproof insulation materials come in five primary forms: chopped fibers, foam, fibrous mats and textiles, board or block insulation, films and foils.
+The fire resistance of each form depends largely on the material used to make it.

 Types of Insulation

 Mineral wool is recycled from iron ore blast furnace slag or made directly from natural rocks and is virtually noncombustible because of its high melting temperature.
-Mineral wool excels in thermal applications.
+The mineral wool insulation excels in thermal applications.
 Glass wool, made from fused sand and recycled glass, traps air and blocks heat, cold and noise.
-Lightweight, pest-proof and flexible, wool insulation installs easily.
-You can grow plants in it and make gaskets and brake pads from it.
+Lightweight, pest-proof and flexible, glass and rock wool insulation installs easily, often coming in rolls that you can cut to length and install yourself with the proper protection.

-Films, foils and laminates are thin-application insulation products made with foams, fabric, metal, glass, ceramic, resin or other materials.
-They are used in electronic or industrial applications where nearby heat sources can damage fragile electronics.
-Ceramic-based insulation is often used to form heat-resistant shapes for pipe supports, chimney flues or in machinery where vibration or impact might dislodge loose insulation.
+Films, foils, and laminates are thin-application insulation products made with foams, fabric, metal, glass, ceramic, resin, or other materials.
+They're used in electronic or industrial applications where nearby heat sources can damage fragile electronics.
+Ceramic-based insulation is often used to form heat-resistant shapes for pipe supports, chimney flues, or in machinery where vibration or impact might dislodge loose insulation.
 Ceramic insulation blocks can be cut into shapes for special applications.